willpearse/pez/README.md

    * If you fix a bug, make sure there is an issue associated with it.
 Otherwise, someone else is quite likely to 'fix' it back!

 Again, *thank you* for making pez even more awesome :D

+##Licence
+Copyright (c) 2015 William D. Pearse, Marc W. Cadotte, Jeannine Cavender-Bares, Anthony R. Ives, Caroline Tucker, Steve Walker, and Matthew R. Helmus

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.